-Until you introduce solid foods – preferably at about six months – breast milk is a complete source of nutrition for most infants.
+Until you start introducing solid foods around six months of age, breast milk is a complete source of nutrition for most infants.
 However, some babies may need supplements of three nutrients.
-And formula fed babies may need fortified products.
 Ask your doctor for advice.

 Iron for Healthy Tissues and Organs